barufa/xapian-gsoc-proposal/proposal.rst

 **If you already know about existing code you plan to incorporate or libraries you plan to use, please give details.**

-I would have to use libraries like Poppler, libe-book, Libmspub amoung others.
-All these libraries belong to free software.
+I would have to use external libraries.
+These libraries will belong to free software and be under licenses compatible with MIT/X license and GNU GPL version 2 and later.

 ..
 Code reuse is often a desirable thing, but we need to have a clear
 .. provenance for the code in our repository, and to ensure any dependencies